jskov/openapi-jaxrs-client/src/docs/Configuration.md

 >
     default value: (the value of naming-rules-type)

+**naming-rules-multipart-type**

+>Allows you to control the naming of synthetic multipart types created for form parameters.

+>The resource method's name is given as input.

+>
+    default value: PREPEND/Multipart-/; TYPENAME

 **naming-rules-type-conflict-renaming**

 >Allows you to control how conflicting types are renamed if `naming-rename-case-conflicts` is enabled.